The Mote in God's Eye: Crazy Eddie

 The Moties frequently refer to the mythical character they call "Crazy Eddie" when talking to humans.
 There are many Crazy Eddie stories, but all revolve around the inevitability of repeated cycles of collapse of Motie civilization and the pointlessness of trying to prevent them.
 The drive that humans call the Alderson Drive, which allows human ships to travel between star systems, is called by Moties the Crazy Eddie Drive, because although it is founded in sound science and has been reinvented many times by Motie civilizations, ships that attempt to use it disappear and are never seen again.
-The Moties do not know that the ships they send appear inside the hot photosphere of Murcheson's Eye.
-Human ships are protected by the energy-absorbing Langston Field.
+The Moties do not know that the ships they send emerge inside the hot photosphere of Murcheson's Eye and are destroyed.
+Human ships survive this because they are equipped with the energy-absorbing Langston Field.
 The point in space where the Alderson Drive operates is known to the Moties as the Crazy Eddie Point.
 This is the title of the second part of the novel.
 The other parts are titled "The Crazy Eddie Probe", "Meet Crazy Eddie", and "Crazy Eddie's Answer".
 From the Moties point of view, humans are Crazy Eddie.
 Several Moties, including Rod Blaine's Fyunch(click), become Crazy Eddie after exposure to human attitudes.

 Reception

 Robert A. Heinlein, while giving the authors extensive advice on a draft manuscript, described it as "a very important novel, possibly the best contact-with-aliens story ever written".
 Theodore Sturgeon, writing in Galaxy, described The Mote in God's Eye as "one of the most engrossing tales I have encountered in years", stating that "the overall pace of the book [and] the sheer solid story of it" excuse whatever flaws might remain, with the one complaint being that he found it unlikely the Moties would not have used genetic engineering at some point to curb their population growth.
-Don Hawthorne, one of the creators of the related "War World Series" and creator of the Saurons in those books, has pointed out that "This, of course, is the "beam" in the Moties' own "eye"; their inability to see a solution to their problem because of a lack of objective understanding of their situation, a result of cultural and environmental pressures which have shaped their own personal prejudices."
+Don Hawthorne, one of the creators of the related "War World Series" and creator of the Saurons in those books, has stated, "This, of course, is the 'beam' in the Moties' own 'eye'; their inability to see a solution to their problem because of a lack of objective understanding of their situation, a result of cultural and environmental pressures which have shaped their own personal prejudices."

 Portsmouth Times reviewer Terry McLaughlin found the novel "a superior tale, told without the pseudo-psychology background that seems to mar many a new science fiction novel."

-Brian W. Aldiss and David Wingrove reported that while the imagined aliens were "fascinating creations", the "style and characterization [emphasize] the weaknesses of both Niven and Pournelle."
+Brian W. Aldiss and David Wingrove wrote that while the imagined aliens were "fascinating creations", the "style and characterization [emphasize] the weaknesses of both Niven and Pournelle."